ODOO-X-IITM-Paradox-25-Hackathon/Eventrix-AI-Driven-Event-management-community-Collaboration-platform---by-GenX-H4CK3RS-/src/Real time Minutes of meeting/README.md

 Also gives us key takeaways

 -  We used Claap's video recorder tool, leveraged with speech to text synthesizer & note ninja's automated note taking features.

+-  Find clapp and note ninja, askify on chrome web store